 - Create skimmable content

-Make content easily accessible – keep in mind that many people do not have time to sit down and read all of the information on your website.
+Make content easily accessible and keep in mind that many people do not have long attention spans.
 For this reason, it is crucial to keep paragraphs, and text in general, to a minimum.
-Instead of writing in paragraphs, try adding in a few sentences at a time.
-You can make the page more exciting and break up any wordy areas by including pictures or links.
+Break them up with multiple lines and bold things of importance.

-Clear and distinct calls-to-action.
 You do not want people hunting to find your contact information or details about the services you provide.
 Make your calls-to-action prominent and distinct from everything else on your page.
-You want them to be the most important aspect of the page so users don’t have to guess about what to do next.
-When a user has to guess, they’ll likely end up leaving your site.

-These are some very basic prinicples and a great first step in creating a site that will deliver results.
 If your website is not user-friendly, you may be losing clients and forcing potential customers to go elsewhere, which is the exact opposite of what you want to do.
-Of course, if you need help, we’re here for you.

 If you are tired of losing money, business, and sleep at night because you’ve got website shame, reach and out see how we can help.